tomkyle/Databases/README.md

 ###Retrieving connections
 Each database passed in the `DatabaseServiceLocator` will be available like an array member.
-The database returned will be a Singleton instance of `DatabaseFactory`:
+The database returned will be a Singleton-like instance of `DatabaseFactory`:

 ```php
 $foo_factory = $databases['foo_db'];